Ruleofnine/achivit_rs/README.md

 ```shell
     cargo build --release
 ```
-The generated binary file will be located in the `achivit_rs/target/release/archivit_rs`.
+The generated binary file will be located at the `achivit_rs/target/release/archivit_rs`.

 The provided `build.rs` file runs <ins>automatically</ins> whenver you edit the `.env` file then build/run/check etc with cargo.
 The build file executes before compilation of the main code, and it checks to see if a postgres database with the name provied in the `.env` `DATABASE_URL` path section exists, if not it creates one and creates the needed tables.